Acesse-ZCo/cassandra-migration/README.md

 * MONGO_PASSWORD - required for authentication
 * CASSANDRA_URL(required) - cassandra hostname/ip address.
 * CASSANDRA_KEYSPACE - defaults to 'pool_history'
+* ENTRY_IDX_START - chunked index from which to start, defaults to zero
 * ENTRY_ID - optional comma separated list of entries to migrate
 * WRITE_ASYNC - used to optionally write cassandra entries asychronously to improve performance.
 Defaults to false
 * QUERY_CHUNK_SIZE - number of entries processed per iteration.
 Defaults to 100